HRDC-Bozeman/Data-Coordinator-Docs/Instructions/HousingDataEntryInstructions.md

 ![Make Not Mandatory](../Images/makenotmandatory.png)

-- After saving the client demographics, you will be prompted to update the client <a href="../Forms/1000000134.md" target="_blank">Address History</a>.
+- After saving the client demographics, you will be prompted to update the client [Address History](../Forms/1000000134.md).
 For brand new clients this is usually limited to adding a mailing address.
 You only have to enter a mailing address if it is different from their physical address.
-- The next form lets you <a href="../Forms/1000000131.md" target="_blank">Add Family Members</a>.
+- The next form lets you [Add Family Members](../Forms/1000000131.md).
 The "+ Add Row" button creates a new set of fields for the personal information of a family member.
-Each new set of fields also come with its own duplicate check stored procedure, like the one on the first <a href="../Forms/1000000004.md" target="_blank">Client Demographics</a> form.
+Each new set of fields also come with its own duplicate check stored procedure, like the one on the first client demographics form.
-- The <a href="../Forms/1000000246.md" target="_blank">Universal Intake Enrollment</a> creates an enrollment for the family we just created.
+- The [Universal Intake Enrollment](../Forms/1000000246.md) creates an enrollment for the family we just created.
 The only field you need to fill is "Program Entry Date".
 "Intake Completed By" will default to the user entering the data, but it can be changed if somebody is doing data entry on behalf of somebody else.
-- The <a href="../Forms/1000000259.md" target="_blank">Enrollment Members</a> form lets you select which household members will be tied to the enrollment created on the last form.
+- The [Enrollment Members](../Forms/1000000259.md) form lets you select which household members will be tied to the enrollment created on the last form.
 For the Universal Intake enrollment, all household members should be added to the enrollment.
 Click the checkbox for each family member and verify that the program entry dates are all correct.
 - At this point you will be asked: "Complete assessments at this time?"
 If you have recent data available (which you should for a brand new client) you should say yes.
 You have the option of saying no and skipping the remaining steps of the intake, but this option should only be used if the complete data is not available and we need some sort of client record in the system.
 This will leave the enrollment status as "Assessments Pending".
-To complete them go to the <a href="../Forms/1000000266.md" target="_blank">Program Enrollment</a> form, and click on the assessments pending link.
+To complete them go to the [Program Enrollment](../Forms/1000000266.md) form, and click on the assessments pending link.

 ![Complete Assessments](../Images/completeassessments.JPG)

 - Once the enrollment is created and all the members are added, the workflow creates an <a href="Objects/Assessment.md" target="_blank">Assessment</a> for each client.
 The first set of forms you complete will collect Universal Intake data.
 These are data points that are required by all HRDC programs, including all the housing programs.
-    - The <a href="../Forms/1000000248.md" target="_blank">HUD Assessment</a> collects data on things like housing status, non-cash benefits received, employment status, and more.
-You will have to complete the <a href="../Forms/1000000248.md" target="_blank">HUD Assessment</a> for each enrolled member, but not all family members will be asked the same questions.
+    - The [HUD Assessment](../Forms/1000000248.md) collects data on things like housing status, non-cash benefits received, employment status, and more.
+You will have to complete the HUD Assessment for each enrolled member, but not all family members will be asked the same questions.
-    - The <a href="../Forms/1000000145.md" target="_blank">Financial Assessment</a> collects data on household income and its sources.
+    - The [Financial Assessment](../Forms/1000000145.md) collects data on household income and its sources.
 Check each row that applies, enter the amount, and the interval.
 There are additional fields to record how and when the data was verified, but they are not required.
  - Once all the assessment data is collected, you will be asked "Would you like to enroll members of this household into any additional programs?"
 Say yes to enroll the household in the housing programs.

  ![Additional Enrollments?](../Images/additionalprograms.jpg)

- - On the <a href="../Forms/1000000030.md" target="_blank">Enrollment Add/Edit</a> form select  "Home to Stay" under Program and use the same Program Entry Date that you used for the initial enrollment.
+ - On the [Enrollment Add/Edit](../Forms/1000000030.md) form select "Home to Stay" under Program and use the same Program Entry Date that you used for the initial enrollment.
- - You will have to select which family member to enroll again on the <a href="../Forms/1000000259.md" target="_blank">Enrollment Members</a> form.
+ - You will have to select which family members to enroll again on the [Enrollment Members](../Forms/1000000259.md) form.
  - You will again be asked if you want to complete assessments, say yes.
-This will create a new set of <a href="Objects/Assessment.md" target="_blank">Assessment</a>s that will be tied to the housing enrollment.
+This will create a new set of [Assessments](../Objects/Assessment.md) that will be tied to the housing enrollment.
 A lot of the data needed for housing overlaps with the data collected for the Universal Intake, but there are a few extra items that need to be added.
  - You should be given the option to Copy Assessments.
 This will fill in all the data that you already entered for the Universal Intake.
-     - The <a href="../Forms/1000000248.md" target="_blank">HUD Assessment</a> may ask for additional data depending on the family.
+     - The [HUD Assessment](../Forms/1000000248.md) may ask for additional data depending on the family.
-     - The <a href="../Forms/1000000262.md" target="_blank">Chronic Homelessness Assessment</a> collects more detailed information about the housing status of each family member.
+     - The [Chronic Homelessness](../Forms/1000000262.md) collects more detailed information about the housing status of each family member.
 Data entered on this form determines if a client meets the HUD definition for chronic homelessness.
-     - There are no additional questions on the <a href="../Forms/1000000145.md" target="_blank">Financial Assessment</a>, but you may be prompted to enter data on additional family members.
+     - There are no additional questions on the [Financial Assessment](../Forms/1000000145.md), but you may be prompted to enter data on additional family members.
  - This is the end of the workflow.
 Click "Done" when you are finished reviewing the summary of the forms you filled out.

  ![Workflow Summary](../Images/workflowsummary.JPG)